balinterdi/emberconf2017-resources/labsessions/index.md

 # Secure authentication with OAuth 2.0 in Ember

 Welcome to this workshop at *EmberConf 2017*.
-In this workshop, we are going to interchange presentations wiht lab sessions.
+In this workshop, we are going to interchange presentations with lab sessions.

 Below, you can find detailed guides that will help you get through the lab sessions.